ddanskin/caesar-cipher/README.md

-# caesar-cipher

-# Project Title
-Caesar Cipher
+# Caesar Cipher

-# Motivation
-To build a Caesar Cipher (also known as a shift cipher) command line app that encodes and decodes messages using a given key.
+A Caesar Cipher (also known as a shift cipher) command line app that encodes and decodes messages using a given key.

 # To Use
 Download files, run command line: